-One of the symptoms of a milk allergy or any food allergy is the addiction to that food.
-Withdrawing from that food by elimination can cause severe cravings and withdraw symptoms.
+One of the symptoms of a milk allergy or of any kind of food allergy is the addiction to that food.
+Withdrawing from that food by elimination can cause severe cravings and withdrawal symptoms.
 Such as: Headaches, diarrhea, constipation, nervousness and sleeplessness.

 A milk allergy is especially symptomatic because of the various drugs given to the dairy cattle in our modern times.
 Drugs like, hormones, antibiotics, and a wide assortment of additives added to their grain.

 Because of these additives and drugs research is discovering the hormones injected into the cattle is causing children in the United States are going through puberty at a much younger age than ever in history.